Frozen pizza healthier than freshWhich? finds huge variation in pizza nutrition

 What we want to see

 Our findings reinforce the need for continuing action by the food industry to reduce salt levels, but also saturated fat and calorie levels where possible as part of the government’s Responsibility Deal.
-Shoppers also need clearer and more consistent labels, including use of traffic lights.
+Shoppers also need clearer and more consistent labels, including use of .

 Tell us what you think by joining our Which?
 Conversation piece here.

 In the meantime, the best solution to takeaway temptation is to cook your own healthier food.
-Take a look at our in-depth expert reviews on health grills.
+Take a look at our advice on George Foreman grills.

 Nutritional analysis of pepperoni and cheese and tomato pizza (XLS: 76Kb) - 20 January 2010

 You can compare energy prices and switch to a new gas and electricity supplier on Which?
 Switch.
 People who switched with us between 1 October and 31 December 2013 are predicted to save an average of £234 a year on their bills.

 Which?
 RSS and Twitter news feeds

 For daily consumer news, subscribe to the Which? consumer news RSS feed.
 If you have an older web browser you may need to copy and paste http://www.which.co.uk/feeds/news.xml into your newsreader.